nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 - OPTIMIZATION:
   - \timing command in psql terminal to add timings to query results
   - ## create index shoe_images_shoe_id on shoe_images(shoe_id);
+  - index reduced query time for select 1 from ~18 seconds to a few miliseconds

 # Couchdb